 Please note that contractors who wish to assist with recovery efforts must be registered in California prior to commencing work.
 More information is available through the California State Contractors Licensing Board.

-The OES is the best resource for obtaining the most current information and location of resources available to fire victims to assist with their recovery efforts, including Local Disaster Recovery Centers, which offer a variety of services and assistance such as for home and personal property losses, business loss and recovery, replacement of vital records, driver's license replacement, tax assistance, and unemployment information.
-Information specifically tailored to 2018 wildfire victims is available through their website at http://wildfirerecovery.org.
+OES is the best resource for obtaining the most current information and location of resources available to fire victims to assist with their recovery efforts, including Local Disaster Recovery Centers, which offer a variety of services and assistance such as for home and personal property losses, business loss and recovery, replacement of vital records, driver's license replacement, tax assistance, and unemployment information.
+Information specifically tailored to 2019 wildfire victims is available through their website at response.ca.gov.

-Go-Biz and OES have created a resource guide, State Resources Available for Businesses Impacted by the 2018 Wildfires, which is full of useful information businesses affected by the 2018 wildfires in Butte, Los Angeles and Ventura Counties.
+Go-Biz and OES have created a resource guide, State Resources for Businesses Impacted by Disaster, which is full of useful information for businesses impacted by a disaster in California.
 Go-Biz also actively works with local agencies and businesses to identify specific needs and coordinates the availability of assistance from other State agencies.
-You can contact Go-Biz if you need assistance.
+You can contact Go-Biz at (877) 345-4633.

-Workers, business owners and self-employed individuals who lost their jobs or had their work hours substantially reduced due to the fires in Butte, Ventura and Los Angeles counties may be eligible for Disaster Unemployment Assistance benefits through claims submitted to EDD.
-Please note there is a December 14, 2018 filing deadline.
-EDD also has a EDD Disaster-Related Services webpage that includes specific information for individuals and businesses impacted by disasters, including tax filing extensions, including payroll tax payment extensions for employers, unemployment insurance, job search assistance, disability insurance and paid family leave.
+EDD has a EDD Disaster-Related Services webpage that includes specific information for individuals and businesses impacted by disasters, including payroll tax payment extensions for employers, unemployment insurance, job search assistance, disability insurance and paid family leave.

 The California Department of Insurance also has created a website specifically to assist victims of California wildfires to obtain information on how to make claims or address other insurance issues, at http://www.insurance.ca.gov/01-consumers/140-catastrophes/WildfireResources.cfm.